-Before transitioning to a career in science writing, I was a research scientist and completed a PhD in Experimental Psychology from the University of Cambridge.
+Before transitioning to a career in writing, I was a research scientist and completed a PhD in Experimental Psychology from the University of Cambridge.
 There, I studied drug addiction and binge eating disorder using cognitive testing and functional neuroimaging.

 At What Age Does Our Ability to Learn a New Language Like a Native Speaker Disappear?